 If a facility is located outside of a Nitrate Priority Area, the facility may be required to monitor groundwater if the groundwater impact monitoring (special condition S4.L) or the results of waste storage structure assessment (special condition S7.C) indicates that an adverse impact to groundwater may be occurring.
 See the requirements in S5.D Groundwater Monitoring.

 The total long-term storage capacity for all manure, litter, feed, process wastewater, and other organic by-product storage structures (e.g. waste storage pond, above ground or in-ground storage tank, bunker, concrete storage pad).
-This does not include structures intended to only hold manure, litter, feed, process wastewater, or other organic by-products on a temporary basis while pumping from one location to another or while processing the materials, for example pits used for pumping liquid manure from one location to another or equipment/buildings used to process feed into a mixed ration.
+This does not include structures intended to only hold manure, litter, or process wastewater, on a temporary basis while pumping from one location to another or while processing the materials, for example pits used for pumping liquid manure from one location to another or equipment/buildings used to process feed into a mixed ration.
 This also does not include structures used to control clean water pursuant to special condition S4.E Diversion of Clean Water.

 Information about each storage structure.
 The MPPP must include: